Edited Books, Journal Articles and Books Chapters

 Jokela, T., Manninen, A. & Berliner, P. (Eds.)
 (2024).
 Mapping the new genre Arctic art education.
 University of Lapland. https://urn.fi/URN:ISBN:978-952-337-457-7

-Edited Catalogue of Project Presentations
+Edited Catalogue of Project Presentations – Arctic Sustainability Portraits

-This book Arctic Sustainability Potraits offers glimpses into collaborative efforts between the University of the Arctic’s Arctic Sustainable Art and Design (ASAD) and the Children in the Arctic thematic networks.
+This book Arctic Sustainability Portraits offers glimpses into collaborative efforts between the University of the Arctic’s Arctic Sustainable Art and Design (ASAD) and the Children in the Arctic thematic networks.
 The book showcases the diversity of art and art education, and the variety within the Sustainability Portraits initiative, which simultaneously nurtures local eco-cultures, safeguards cultural continuity, strengthens social cohesion, and promotes well-being in the North and the Arctic.
 In this way, it supports building social resilience and sustainability in the rapidly changing Arctic region.
 The Sustainability Portraits approach is hopeful and emphasises the transformative power of art education in creating sustainable societies and communities in the North and the Arctic areas.

 Jokela, T., Berliner, P., & Manninen, A. (Eds.)
 (2024).
 Creating Arctic sustainability potraits.
 University of Lapland. https://urn.fi/URN:ISBN:978-952-337-459-1

-The book Relate North: New genre Arctic art education beyond borders, published by the InSEA Publications, examines art, design, craft, and education in the North, Arctic, and near-Arctic regions.
+The book Relate North: New Genre Arctic Art Education beyond Borders, published by the InSEA Publications, examines art, design, craft, and education in the North, Arctic, and near-Arctic regions.
 The chapters illuminate how contemporary art in these areas promotes and critiques sustainability through education, community engagement, and locally rooted artistic practices.
 Each chapter offers unique approaches to addressing urgent social, cultural, and environmental issues affecting Arctic regions, with art serving both as a pedagogical tool and a form of activism.
 The book showcase the richness and expansion of new genre Arctic art education.

 Jokela, T., Huhmarniemi, M., & Burnett, K. (Toimittajat) (2024).
 Relate North: New genre Arctic art education beyond borders.
 InSEA Publications. https://doi.org/10.24981/2024-RNNGAEB https://research.ulapland.fi/fi/publications/relate-north-new-genre-arctic-art-education-beyond-borders